Members

 Director: Mette Glavind

-Research Coordinator: Katja Udbye Christensen
+Research Committee Delegate: Katja Udbye Christensen

 www.univ-gustave-eiffel.fr